Published 31 July 2022

 Today WayForward Technologies is most famous for Shantae and other quality releases and reboots.
 In 2005, however, WayForward had not yet achieved much of a reputation to boost their marketing.
-This may partially account for the quiet obscurity of the company’s second-ever fully original IP (after Shantae), Sigma Star Saga, published for Game Boy Advance by Namco Hometek in the United States and by Atari Europe in the UK, France, Spain, and Italy.
+This may partially account for the quiet obscurity of the company’s third-ever fully original IP (after Xtreme Sports and Shantae), Sigma Star Saga, published for Game Boy Advance by Namco Hometek in the United States and by Atari Europe in the UK, France, Spain, and Italy.

 The player assumes the role of Ian Recker, leader of the Allied Earth Federation’s Sigma Team.
 An opening text crawl describes the extraterrestrial Krill empire wiping out most life on Earth by “[gouging] out a hunk of ocean floor the size of Canada”—extreme material but a generic excuse for blowing up hundreds of enemies.
 Compare the plots of Axelay or Blazing Lazers.
 A bog-standard shoot-’em-up stage, side-scrolling like a simplified Gradius, follows.
 After the boss, however, Saga switches to a top-down perspective, the player controlling Recker to interact with soldiers in a base.
 For Saga is a shoot-’em-up merged with a Japanese-style action RPG.

 Something else accounts for Saga’s minor place in the annals of shoot-’em-up experiments.
 A frequent issue among gameplay hybrids is that they comprise lackluster versions of each genre incorporated.
 WayForward’s—more particularly, Philip Cohen and Matt Bozon’s—execution of this ambitious concept is one such jack of all trades but master of none.